Simple answers to the most frequently asked questions regarding Land Registry transfer fees in Cyprus property transactions.

 If you deem necessary, you can formally object to the assessed value, but this will not be examined on that date.
 You must pay the assessed value and undergo a separate independent process which can take weeks or months.
 If you are successful monies are returned.
 If not, and you deem necessary, you can again challenge the decision in court by way of judicial review.

 Transfer fees are governed by the Lands and Surveys Department (Fees and Rights) Law Cap 219 and its amendments.
-The decisions, circular and guidelines of the Land Registry are relevant.
+The decisions, circular and guidelines of the Land Registry are also relevant.

-The responsible authority is the department of land and surveys, namely the Land Registry, of the Ministry of Interior, and specifically the district land registry where the property is situated.
+The responsible authority is the Department of Land and Surveys, namely the Land Registry, of the Ministry of Interior, and specifically the district Land Registry where the property is situated.

 For more information on this or any other property law-related matter, you can contact the author and his team of expert property law practitioners at [email protected].